moggy7/tyrant-faction-report/README.md

 ========================================
 Changelog

+1.7.1

+* Updated logic so the report functions
+* Added report values

+1.7.0

 * Liscenced under a very liberal MIT liscence.
 This is basically how I treated the code, however this does require that the liscence be included in all future branches.
 * Fixed some issues with ```duplicate_client_id```.
 Will now automatically fetch valid client code and update data if this error is retrieved.